-The menopause usually happens naturally between the ages of 45-55 when levels of oestrogen gradually decline and periods stop.
+The menopause usually happens naturally between the ages of 45-55 when levels of the female hormone oestrogen gradually decline and periods stop.

 Symptoms of surgical menopause